 The pros of SBA loans

 Long repayment terms.
-You’ll have longer to pay off a loan—meaning smaller loan payments—than you might get with a non-SBA option.
+You’ll have more time to pay off a loan—meaning smaller loan payments—than you might get with a non-SBA option.

 Affordable interest rates.
 The low interest rates on SBA loans aren’t rock bottom by any means, but they’re pretty good, and often better than what you’d get otherwise.

 Small down payments.
 You won’t need to pay as much up front for SBA loans than you would for other loans.